jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * Use "Edge betweenness" as the attribute for the weight (``Array source``).
 You must have run the network analyzer first so you can have "Edge betweenness" as an attribute in edges.
 * Run the module; then, you should get two groups led by #1 and #34.
 Are they close to the actual way in which this club splitted?
 * [**REPORT**] Include in your report an image of the graph with nodes painted according to clusters.
-* [**REPORT**] Include a brief commentary on what do you see in these clusters, and whether they have some relationship with the way in which the Karate Club actually splitted
+* [**REPORT**] Include a brief commentary on what do you see in these clusters, and whether they have some relationship with the way in which the Karate Club actually splitted.

 # DELIVER (INDIVIDUALLY)